brandleyzhou/paper-reading/slides/alex2018/content.md

-## Multi-Task Learning Using Uncertainty to Weigh Losses for Scene Geometry and Semantics
+## Multi-Task Learning Using Uncertainty to Weigh Losses for Scene Geometry and 1Semantics

 ### CVPR 2018